adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 For any given cell and atoms the primitive cell associated with it can be computed by the function :py:func:`wulfric.crystal.get_primitive()`

-In general the choice of the primitive cell for the given lattice or crystal is not unique and depends on adopted convention.
-Wulfric supports three conventions for the choice of the primitive cell

-* "HPKOT" as in [1]_
-* "SC" as in [2]_
-* |spglib|_ as in [3]_

 Primitive cell contains exactly one lattice point or exactly one copy of each unique atom.